zuozhenggh/learning-library/data-management-library/security/baseline/nne/nne.md

-﻿# Oracle Native Network Encryption
+﻿# Oracle Native Network Encryption (NNE)

 ## Introduction
-This workshop introduces the functionality of Native Network Encryption.
+This workshop introduces the functionality of Native Network Encryption (NNE).

 It gives the user an opportunity to learn how to configure this feature to encrypt and secure its data in-motion.